dzangolab/fastify/packages/s3/README.md

 ```

-To Add a custom table name:
+To add a custom table name:

 ```typescript
 const config: ApiConfig = {